-In case you haven’t heard, Cleveland has good food now.
+In case you haven’t heard, Cleveland has good food now (and good beer!).
 Like, really good food and lots of it.
-There are new restaurants opening all the time and a seemingly never-ending supply of photogenic brunches and salads to try.
+There are new restaurants opening all the time and a seemingly never-ending supply of photogenic brunches and desserts to try.

 I don’t pretend to have eaten everywhere in Cleveland, but a handful of places with notably Instagrammable food and/or interiors came to mind when I was writing this post.

 A few places with plates or desserts (let’s be honest, most of this list is dessert!) that I’ve personally photographed include: